calebheinzman/Software-Engineering-Testing/README.md

 ## Assignment

 For this assignment you will need to use Pytest to write tests for the software we have provided.
-You will need to have 10 total tests and I should be able to run them on my system.
-Here are the following functions you will need to test:
+You will need to have 15 total tests and I should be able to run them on my system.
+For the first 10 tests I have chosen exactly what to test for.
+Five of these should pass and five of these should fail.

+For the last five tests, you will choose what to test for on your own.
+Design theses tests so that all five of them will fail.
+Think of things that a program like this might need to have.
+For instance, are there any limitations a username or password should have when logging in?
+Are there any restrictions on which professors can add students to certain courses?

+Here are the first 10 tests you will need to create:

 ### 1. login - System.py